zero-fret/NoobTorch/05_YOLO_Simple/readme.md

 ```

 ## Grid-Based Detection
-- Image divided into S×S grid (S=20)
+- 640*640 Image downsampled into S×S grid (S=20), an S×S feature map with high number of channels
-- Each grid cell predicts one bounding box
+- Each grid cell (all channels in the specific pixel) predicts one bounding box
 - Only grid cells containing object center are "positive" samples

+This is True for SimpleYOLO only, *the noobest YOLO possible*.
+Modern real-world YOLO detectors implement more advanced techniques.
+Ask an LLM if you are curious.

 ## Encoding/Decoding
 - **tx, ty**: Offset within grid cell (0-1), decoded as `cx = (grid_x + tx) / S * IMG_SIZE`
 - **tw, th**: Relative size, decoded as `w = tw * IMG_SIZE`, `h = th * IMG_SIZE`
 - **conf**: Confidence that object exists in this grid cell

+## Batch Normalization
+`BatchNorm2d` normalizes data into variance=1 then applies a learnable scale (γ) and shift (β).
+It lets you train deeper CNNs much faster, with higher learning rates, less careful tuning, and often without needing Dropout by ensuring every layer receives consistently scaled inputs.
+It needs a higher batch size (>= 8) to work perfectly.

 ## Model Structure